develop¶

 2. **Subagents Invoke Skills**: Every subagent prompt tells agent to invoke skill via Skill tool.
 Prompts provide CONTEXT only.
 Never duplicate skill instructions in prompts.

 3. **Quality Gates Block Progress**: Each phase has mandatory verification.
-100% score required to proceed.
+A gate passes on a checker's exit status, or on a recorded self-assessment — never a score.
 Bypass only with explicit user consent.

 4. **Completion Means Evidence**: "Done" requires traced verification through code.
 Trust execution paths, not file names or comments.